splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/connect-traces-logs.rst

 Manual log to trace correlation
 ===================================================

-You can configure logging libraries to include tracing attributes in logs written to existing logs destination.
+You can configure logging libraries to include tracing attributes in logs written to existing log destinations.

 ``log4net``
 -----------------------------------------------

-You can modify ``conversionPattern`` in your log4net appender to include tracing attributes in logs written to existing logs destination.
-Following properties are set by default on the collection of logging event's properties:
+You can modify ``conversionPattern`` in your log4net appender to include tracing attributes in logs written to existing log destinations.

+The following properties are set by default for the collection of logging events:

 * `trace_id`
 * `span_id`
-* `trace_flags`.
+* `trace_flags`

-Example how to configure ``ConsoleAppender``
+Example on how to configure ``ConsoleAppender``:

 .. code-block:: text